-A question that has concerned scientists for some time has been when human cultures similar to ours emerged.
+For some time now scientists have pondered the question of when human cultures similar to ours emerged.
 Until the Border Cave findings were made, archaeologists believed that the oldest evidence of Bushmen hunter-gatherer culture in southern Africa dated back 20 000 years ago.

 Of significance is the fact that the child was buried in a ritual way, covered in ochre.
 Although the exact meaning of the ochre is not known, it indicates that 82 000 years ago humans were engaging in symbolic cultural practices.

-One of the arrowheads is decorated with a spiral groove filled with red ochre, to enable them to identify which arrowhead was theirs.
-A mixture of beeswax, tree resin, and possibly egg, wrapped in vegetable fibres, may have been used for hafting (attaching bone points or stone tools to the shaft).
+One arrowhead is decorated with a spiral groove filled with red ochre, for easy identification by the owner.
+A mixture of beeswax, tree resin, and possibly egg, wrapped in vegetable fibres, may have been used for attaching bone points or stone tools to the shaft.
 A wooden poison applicator retains residues of ricinoleic acid, derived from poisonous castor beans.